The Advantages and Disadvantages of Managing an SMSF

 The management of your SMSF may allow you to enjoy the benefit of reduced recurring costs.
 SMF is projected to have an operational expense ratio of 0.5 percent, according to estimates.
 However, according to the ATO, the operational cost ratio will be lower the larger the fund is.

 Quicker Decision Making

-- Unlike your personal tax rate, which can be as high as 46%, you’ll pay a maximum tax rate of only 15% on rental income after expenses and any capital gains on the disposal of property.
+- When compared to your personal tax rate, which may reach as high as 46 percent, the maximum tax rate that can be applied to rental income, after deducting expenses and taking into account any capital gains from the sale of property, is only 15 percent.

-- Claim further tax deductions on many – if not all – costs related to the purchase, management, and sale of the property.
+- You should be able to claim further tax deductions on a significant number of the costs, if not all of the costs, associated with the purchase, management, and sale of the property.

 Consolidate Super with Family

 You and up to three other members, such as a partner, spouse, or a member of your family, can consolidate your superannuation into a single account using an SMSF.
 This gives you the opportunity to increase your super's overall balance, which in turn makes it possible for you to take advantage of more investing options.